 Today, I will share my views and review the Dell Inspiron 7560 after using it for 6 Months.
 This will be a detailed review of Dell 7560 after using it for 6 Months.
 I have mentioned problems with the laptop and this video actually shows you flaws of the Dell 7560.
-I have pointed out 5 Different problems and covered almost all important points in this video.
-This video will answer most of your questions related to the Dell 7560, like RAM, SSD, HDD, Display, KeyBoard, Graphics and Gaming performance.
+I have pointed out 5 Different problems and covered almost all the important points in this video.
+This video will answer most of your questions related to the Dell 7560, like RAM, SSD, HDD, Display, Keyboard, Graphics and Gaming performance.
 So if you are planning to Buy Dell 7560 from Inspiron 7000 series, please watch this video about Dell Inspiron 7560 Pros and Cons.

 Problems and Issues with Dell 7560